Nef10/SwiftBeanCount/README.md

 The different importers which are included in this library can be configured:

-1) Call `ImporterManager.importers` to retreive all importers
+1) Call `ImporterFactory.allImporters` to retreive all importers
 2) Call `importer.settingsName` to get the user friendly name of the importer
 3) Call `importer.settings` to get the `ImporterSetting`s which an importer offers
 3) Use `importer.get(setting: ImporterSetting)` and `importer.set(setting: ImporterSetting, to value: String)` to modify these settings.